eddyerburgh/notes/docs/operating-systems/linux/system-calls.md

 Most user space programs call a user space API rather than invoking system calls directly.
 This decouples the API and the system call interface provided by the kernel.
 When different systems implement a common user space API, user programs can use the API while remaining portable {% cite lkd -l 70 %}.

 A common Unix interface is POSIX.
 POSIX is a series of standards from IEEE that defines an API for Unix systems.
-Linux aims to be POSIX compliant, as do other non-Unix based systems like Windows {% cite lkd -l 70 %}.
+Linux aims to be POSIX-compliant, as do other non-Unix based systems like Windows {% cite lkd -l 70 %}.

 The C library implements the main API on Linux, including the standard C library and the system call interface.
 The majority of the POSIX API is also implemented in the C API {% cite lkd -l 71 %}.